Category // Convertibles

 Pickup options

-TYS, PSP, or arranged delivery
+TYS, Maryville, or arranged delivery

 When a convertible is the right rental

 And there's a class of trip that's just about the experience of driving top-down.
-Friends in for the weekend, you want the wind in your hair on the drive to dinner, the convertible is the rental that makes that trip the trip you wanted.
+Friends in for the weekend, you want the wind in your hair on the drive to dinner, the Miata is the rental that makes that trip the trip you wanted.

-When to pick something else
+When to pick a coupe instead

 In this category